mel-project/mil/README.md

 ### Debugging
 To see the entire execution, one instruction at a time, and the evolution of the stack and heap, attach the `--debug` flag to compilation.

+You can also disassemble a program after its been compiled to see its opcodes as interpreted by the MelVM.
+Use the `--show-disassembly` flag to get the disassembly on stdout.